jpgoldberg/jpg-website/content/post/signal/index.md

 Is the device you are using compromised?

-Again, this is the kind of things that would be handled by using the equipment within the {{<abbr "SCIF" >}}.
+Again this is the kind of things that would be handled by using the equipment within the {{<abbr "SCIF" >}}.
-Instead, participants used their own phones for which they they control and therefore they are responsible for securing.
+Instead, participants used their own phones for which they they control and are therefore responsible for securing.

 Mike Waltz, who is now desperately trying to say pretend that he never had any contact with